ssh-broker-g3 — SSH Connection Broker - Generation 3

 On SSH Tectia Server 5.x on Windows, the default directory for user public keys is

 $HOME/.ssh2/authorization(on the server host)

-This is the default file used by earlier versions of SSH Tectia Server (sshd2) that lists the user public keys that are authorized for login.
-The file can be optionally be used with SSH Tectia Server G3 (ssh-server-g3) as well.
+This is the default file used by SSH Tectia Server 4.x (and SSH Secure Shell server 3.x) that lists the user public keys that are authorized for login.
+The file can be optionally be used with SSH Tectia Server 5.x as well.

-On SSH Tectia Server on Windows, the authorization file is by default located in
+On Windows, the authorization file is by default located in

-For information on the format of this file, see the ssh-server-g3(8) man page.
+For information on the format of this file, see User Authentication with Public Keys.

 $HOME/.ssh/authorized_keys(on the server host)